 - and much more!

-This is how Lifetime knows that every adoptive couple we work with are financially secure, stable, in a solid marriage, and are overall good people.
-In order to be able to adopt, Lifetime adoptive families have to pass an intense, objective, unbiased screening process.
+As a result of these evaluations, Lifetime knows that every adoptive couple we work with is financially secure, stable, in a solid marriage, and are overall good people.
+To be able to adopt, Lifetime adoptive families have to pass an intense, objective, unbiased screening process.

-Even after you’ve placed your baby with the adoptive family, follow-up visits and interviews will be done by the social worker and agency.
+Even after you’ve placed your baby with the adoptive family, the social worker will conduct follow-up visits and interviews.
 They will make sure your child continues to flourish.
-Phone conversations, regular home visits, doctor’s reports, pictures, and updates are a regular part of our adoptions.
+Phone conversations, regular home visits, doctor’s reports, pictures, and updates are a normal part of our adoptions.

 Since 2002, she has been helping pregnant women and others in crisis to learn more about adoption.
 Heather also trains and speaks nationwide to pregnancy clinics to effectively meet the needs of women who want to explore adoption for their child.
 Today, she continues to address the concerns women have about adoption and supports the needs of women who choose adoption for their child.